awslabs/kubernetes-iteration-toolkit/docs/how-to-use-kit.md

 # How to use KIT for Kubernetes testing

-[Kubernetes-Iteration-Toolkit](https://github.com/awslabs/kubernetes-iteration-toolkit) is a toolkit that help create a testing environment and tools to manage the lifecycle of Kubernetes clusters (EKS or vanilla Kubernetes), run tests against new or existing clusters and collect metrics & logs from the control plane for analysis.
+[Kubernetes-Iteration-Toolkit](https://github.com/awslabs/kubernetes-iteration-toolkit) is a toolkit that creates a testing environment and tools to manage the lifecycle of Kubernetes clusters (EKS or vanilla Kubernetes), run tests against new or existing clusters and collect metrics & logs from the control plane for analysis.

 Toolkit consists of the following components -  kubernetes cluster (management cluster), operators and tools like Tekton, prometheus, Karpenter, ELB/EBS controller all pre-installed in a KIT environment.
 Toolkit comes prebaked with some set of actions a user can easily run like-